jewel/clearskies/protocol/core.md

 The core protocol supports peers of two types:

 1. Read-write.
-These peers can change or delete any file, and create new files.
+These peers can change or delete data.

 2. Read-only.
-These peers can read all files, but cannot change them.
+These peers can read all data, but cannot change it.

-A share can have any number of all the peer types.
+A database can have any number of all the peer types.

 All peers can spread data to any other peers.
 Said another way, a read-only peer does not need to get the data directly from a read-write peer, but can receive it from another read-only peer.
 Digital signatures are used to ensure that there is no foul play.

-Note: The "untrusted" extension adds supports for a third type of peer, an untrusted peer.
-This is a peer that only receives encrypted copies of the files.
+Note: The [untrusted](untrusted.md) extension adds supports for a third type of peer, an untrusted peer.
+This is a peer that only receives encrypted copies of the data, but cannot read it itself.

 Cryptographic Keys
 ------------------

-When a share is first created, a 128-bit encryption key is generated.
-It must not be generated with a psuedo-random number generator (PRNG), but must come from a source of cryptographically secure numbers, such as "/dev/random" on Linux, CryptGenRandom() on Windows, or RAND_bytes() in OpenSSL.
+When a database is first created, a 128-bit encryption key is generated.
+It must not be generated with a psuedo-random number generator (PRNG), but instead must come from a source of cryptographically secure numbers, such as "/dev/random" on Linux, CryptGenRandom() on Windows, or RAND_bytes() in OpenSSL.

 This key is used as the communication key.
 All of the read-write peers posses it, but they do not give it to read-only peers.
+The user never sees this key.
 It will be referred to as the read-write pre-shared-key (PSK).
-(Details of communication encryption are found in the "Handshake" section.
+(Details of tranport encryption are found in the "Handshake" section.)

-A 256-bit random number is chosen called the share ID.
+A 256-bit random number is chosen called the database ID.
 This is shared publicly.

 A 128-bit random number called the peer ID is also generated.
-Each peer has its own peer ID, and the peer should use a different peer ID for each share.
+Each peer has its own peer ID, and the peer should use a different peer ID for each database.

 A 2048-bit RSA key should be generated for the share.
 It will be used to digitally sign messages to stop read-only shares from pretending to be read-write shares.

-More keys should be generated for the read-only access level:
+It should never be given to read-only shares.

-* A 128-bit read-only PSK
-* A 2048-bit read-only RSA key
+A 128-bit read-only PSK should also be generated.
+It is used as the communication key for a read-only and read-write node, as well as between two read-only nodes.

 Once generated, all keys are saved to disk.